 - Lectures: February to the end of May

 - Holidays: July to August

 Everyday expenses in Latvia are generally cheaper compared to many Western European states, so students from abroad may be used to spending more on their lifestyle.

-Average monthly living expenses are estimated between €450-700, depending on the accomodation type and other needs.
-These amounts should be enough to cover food, accomodation, utilities, transportation and other expenses.
+Average monthly living expenses are estimated between €450-700, depending on the accommodation type and other needs.
+These amounts should be enough to cover food, accommodation, utilities, transportation and other expenses.

 The amount of the Latvian state scholarship available for citizens of more than 40 countries for bachelor`s and master`s students is €500 per month, for PhD students €670 per month.
 The Erasmus+ grant set by the European Commission for European Voluntary Service participants on exchanges to Latvia is set at €550 per month.